Undetectable means a person can't transmit HIV to another person. Yay, Science!

 ROAD TO UNDETECTABLE

-Many people living with HIV can achieve an undetectable viral load by adhering to antiretroviral treatment over a period of at least six months.
+Most people living with HIV can achieve an undetectable viral load by adhering to ongoing antiretroviral treatment.

 HIV care is available to everyone – with or without insurance and regardless of your immigration status.
 Find an HIV provider here or learn more about accessing care if you need assistance.